In Orange County, wildflowers tend to bloom starting in March.

 In general, expect to see wildflower blooms from March-May.
 Not all spots are kid-friendly because some require long car rides, super steep or remote trails, or desert locations.

-The 2019 wildflower bloom will be better than 2018 when we only had 2 inches of rain by March.
-The media likes to blow this year’s potential up into “SUPERBLOOM” status.
+The media likes to blow wildflower bloom potential up into “SUPERBLOOM” status.
 Really?
 I get excited when I see ONE wildflower.
 It doesn’t take much to get me excited about it.

 Most of my photos in this post are from the impressive 2017 when I was actively out exploring the wildflowers.
 But I’ve found little patches every year no matter what the rain situation happens to be.

 Where to Find Wildflowers